 In practice, a DPIA report should be made up of three parts:

-- the legal control (checking the data processing is compliant with the privacy principles)
+- the legal control (checking the data processing operations are compliant with the data protection principles);

-- Risk assessment (security control and residual risks)
+- the risk assessment (security control and residual risks).

-Here are some link of existing EU DPIA frameworks:
+Here are some links to existing EU DPIA frameworks:

 DE: Standard Data Protection Model, V.1.0 – Trial version, 2016.

-Moreover, a prior consultation may be required under Member States law where the controller carried out a data processing in the public interest including social protection and public health.
+Furthermore, Member States law may require a prior consultation where the controller carried out data processing in the public interest including social protection and public health.

 In practice, we believe that any controller who cannot mitigate a high risk to the protection of personal data should not start the processing operations.
 Therefore, the controller should consult the authorities under limited circumstances such as when it is explicitly required by law, it must carry out the processing operations anyway (e.g. because of exceptional circumstances or a legal requirement) and/or these operations involve the use of new technologies.